donya/Kulitta/README.txt

 Note: Kulitta's graphical interface is now provided as an example use of the larger Kulitta library.
-It is located in the Kulitta\GUI folder in GUI.lhs.
+It is located in the Examples\GUI folder in GUI.lhs.

 ======================